spe1020/asknostr/CONTEXT.md

 - Uses Vite for fast development and production builds
 - Component-based architecture with React hooks
 - Default connection to one Nostr relay for best performance
+- Comprehensive provider setup with NostrLoginProvider, QueryClientProvider, and custom AppProvider

 ## Design Customization